learn-co-curriculum/intro-to-the-shell/README.md

 ## Summary

-Learning to use your command line is crucial to being a programmer.
+Learning to use your command line is crucial to being a Tlkdjfs is right int he middle....

+programmer.
 Your terminal is your workbench, get to love it.

 ## Opening a Terminal OSX

 The easiest way to open a terminal is through Spotlight.